OpenElements/good-first-issue-provider/README.md

 All repositories are fetched from the GitHub API.
 The application uses the GitHub API to fetch the issues for the given repositories.
+The usage of the GitHub API is restricted to 60 requests per hour for unauthorized requests.
+If the ENV variable `GITHUB_TOKEN` is found the requests will use the token for authentification against GitHub.

 Repositories that should be fetched can be configured in the `application.yml` file.
 The following is an example configuration with 2 repositories: